zhaoxiongjun/DSD/README.md

-# MRC-DSD
+# MRC for DSD
-A General MRC Framework for Dialogue Symptom Diagnosis
+A Knowledge-aware Machine Reading Comprehension Framework for Dialogue Symptom Diagnosis

 # Qiuck Start